In Praise of the Nose

 Unlike our other facial features, the nose is mainly made of cartilage and skin.

 Forensic archeologists who recreate human faces from bare bones, restore the noses based on the possibilities given by age, race, sex, estimated thickness of skin, and other factors.
-But, unlike other facial features, they are never entirely certain that the recreated nose is the actual.
+But, unlike other facial features, they are never entirely certain that the recreated appendix is the actual nose.

 Although there are many types of noses, each nose is as individual as fingerprints.
 Not two noses are entirely equal, not even in identical twins.